How to book Greek ferry tickets – Travel tips & info

 Do you need to book Greek ferry tickets in advance?

 The correct answer here is: it depends.
-Greek ferries might sell out during specific periods (like Easter or during July and August), but in general, you should be able to find a ticket.
+Greek ferries might sell out during certain periods (like Easter or July and August), but in general, you should be able to find a ticket.
 Moreover, it seems that Greek ferries can always accommodate an indefinite number of passengers on the deck (pun intended).
 Therefore, if you don’t mind being squeezed on the deck, you don’t need to pre-book tickets for the Greek ferries.

 Is it cheaper to book Greek ferries in advance?